 Best Times to Enjoy

-- Post-Workout Snack: The combination of protein and carbs helps with muscle recovery.
+- Post-Workout Snack : Combines protein and carbs for muscle recovery.

-- Breakfast: Pair with a piece of fruit or a smoothie for a balanced breakfast.
+- Breakfast : Pair with fruit or a smoothie for a balanced start.

-- Mid-Afternoon Snack: Perfect for curbing hunger between meals.
+- Mid-Afternoon Snack : Keeps hunger at bay between meals.

-Store your protein muffins in an airtight container at room temperature for 3-4 days.
-To extend their freshness, you can refrigerate them for up to a week.
+Store muffins in an airtight container at room temperature for 3-4 days.
+Refrigerate for up to a week or freeze for longer storage (up to 3 months).

 Frequently Asked Questions (FAQs)